2019–20 George Mason Patriots men's basketball team

-The 2019–20 George Mason Patriots Men's basketball team represents George Mason University during the 2019–20 NCAA Division I men's basketball season.
-The season marks the 54th for the program, the fifth under head coach Dave Paulsen, and the seventh as members of the Atlantic 10 Conference.
-The Patriots play their home games at EagleBank Arena in Fairfax, Virginia.
+The 2019–20 George Mason Patriots Men's basketball team represented George Mason University during the 2019–20 NCAA Division I men's basketball season.
+The season marked the 54th for the program, the fifth under head coach Dave Paulsen, and the seventh as members of the Atlantic 10 Conference.
+The Patriots played their home games at EagleBank Arena in Fairfax, Virginia.

 Previous season

 They finished last season 18–15, 11–7 in A-10 play to finish in fifth place.
 As the No. 5 seed in the A-10 tournament, they defeated GW in the second round before losing to St. Bonaventure in the quarterfinals.